durffy/UMLHero/Design/UseCases.md

 ## Title: Create Attributes
 Actor: Designer
 Senario: Class Attributes need to be added to a class.
 Navigate to the class and add the attribute to the attributes, mark it as public or private, add a type and save

+## Title: Update Attributes
+Actor: Designer
+Senario:
+- The wrong type for a class attribute was used.
+Navigate to the class and modify they attributes type and save
+- A class attribute needs to be marked as private.
+Navigate to the class and modify the attribute to be marked private
+- The class name needs to be modified to a more descriptive name.
+Navigate to the class and modify the name of the class